-With this in mind, you can use the Reduce noise on

-menu to specify that noise reduction be applied only to the darkest images in the bracketed set.
-Or, if you wish, noise reduction can be applied to all images in the set.
+With this in mind, you can use the Reduce noise on menu to specify that noise reduction be applied only to the darkest images in the bracketed set, to the normal and the darker images, or to all the images in the set.

-Strength: Increases or decreases noise reduction strength relative to the automatically determined default strength value, which is based on the noise level in the image.
+Strength increases or decreases noise reduction strength relative to the automatically determined default strength value, which is based on the noise level in the image.
 Values range from 50% to 150%.